Tip: To search this page, use Ctrl (command on Mac) + F.

 - But, from 9 a.m. to 3 p.m.

 - The College and the School are capitalized when referring to the College of Engineering,

-College of Sciences and Arts, School of Business and Economics, and the School of
+College of Sciences and Arts, College of Business, and the College of Forest Resources

 - He was appointed dean of the College.